Troubleshooting¶

 Unable to Start or Stop the Enterprise Server¶

-There are a few common causes of this, detailed in sub-sections below.
+There are a few common causes, detailed below.

 Running as Root¶